Fun Fruit Skewer Ideas

 Fruit skewers don’t just have to be raw fruit — grilling the skewers is a great way to bring out flavors in a different way.
 Grilled skewers can make a great side to grilled meats.
 It’s also a great way to experiment with different complementary spices.
 These pineapple, mango and watermelon skewers are grilled with chile and lime or grill fresh stone fruit and garnish with mint.
 Play around with a variety of spices like cumin, cayenne, cinnamon, ginger and chipotle.
 Maple syrup, honey, vanilla and, for the adults, even rum can all be used to add some sweetness.

-Or how about these grilled strawberry shortcake skewers (pictured)?
+Or how about these grilled strawberry shortcake skewers (pictured above)?

 No matter how you stack them, fruit skewers make a great addition to any meal as an appetizer, main or dessert.